cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

            break;
          }
     ```
-1. In the following code check whether ContinuationToken is null or notnull, if null retrun to the process.
+1. Add the following lines of code to check whether ContinuationToken is null or notnull, if null retrun to the process.

     ```csharp
     if (continuation == null)